 At Bishopstone CE Primary we offer a range of provision.
 Our funding from 2021-2022 will go towards:

 - Employing an additional part-time TA from November 2021 to providing small group work focused on overcoming gaps in learning - whose expertise includes phonics.

 - 1:1 support

-- Additional teaching and learning opportunities provided through trained teaching assistants or external agencies
+- Additional teaching and learning opportunities provided through external agencies

-- Acquiring effective materials aimed at raising standards, particularly in reading and mathematics.
+- Acquiring effective materials aimed at raising standards, particularly in reading.

 Pupil premium resources will also be used to target able children on